POLK SOIL AND WATER CONSERVATION DISTRICT

 Learn More

-The "B" and "T" Listed Weeds
+The "B" Listed Weeds

 B listed weeds are weeds of economic importance which are regionally abundant, but which may have limited distribution in some counties.
 Limited to intensive control at the state, county or regional level as determined on a site specific, case-by-case basis.
 T listed weeds are a designated group of weed species that are selected and will be the focus for prevention and control by the ODA Noxious Weed Control Program.